shresthaprithu/MyReads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## App Installation procedure
+The application was created with create-react-app and requires only npm install and npm start to get it installed and launched.

+Besides default packages from create-react-app, there are additional packages installed,
+1. react-router-dom
+2. prop-types